biicode/docs/hardware/arduino/getting_started/arduino_to_biicode.rst

 How to move your code to biicode
 ================================

+``IMPORTANT:`` You can only have one language for Hive, so do not mix blocks with  Arduino and C/C++ Desktop apps.

 If you have some existing Arduino projects, and want to start using them with Biicode, you need to take these simple **4 steps**:

 **1st step**: Create a **new hive** in your biicode workspace using the ``bii new <hive_name>`` command (see the :ref:`reference for this coommand here<bii_new_command>`).